-We mapped our data from our research to get an overall cultural model of solo travelers that explains why the solo travelers want to find a travel buddy.
-The findings are divided into three layers so as to analyze the true value underlied the surface.
-The yellow bubbles state the quotes from our observation and our interviews, which are linked to explicit needs – the things they said in their posts or profiles.
-We use a word to summarize each of their quotes into an explicit need.
-We further derived implicit needs from explicit ones, and finally grouped the implicit needs into three core values that we believe are the most important needs of solo travelers who want to find a travel buddy.
-They are “Feel capable”, “Feel connected” and “Feel complete”.
+We mapped data from research to get an overall cultural model of solo travelers that explains why they want to find a travel buddy.
+The findings are divided into three layers to analyze what they truly value.
+The yellow bubbles are quotes linked to explicit needs – what travelers included in their posts or profiles.
+We further derived implicit needs from explicit ones, and finally grouped the implicit needs into three core values, which are “Feel capable”, “Feel connected” and “Feel complete”.

-Jenny represents the group of semi-introverted people who want to expand their social circles.
-She likes to travel to places nearby to keep a sense of security.
-Ben represents the group of extroverted people who want to share life stories and experiences with as many people as possible.
-Samantha represents the typical Lonely Planet travelers who love to explore unknown places and have immersive local experiences at the destination, which could provide her a sense of adventure and makes her feel capable.
+We created journey maps that illustrate what different types of solo travelers are looking for in a travel buddy.
+In the following journey maps, Jenny represents the group of semi-introverted people who want to expand their social circles and cure loneliness.
+She wants to feel safe, connected and capable.
+Ben represents the group of extroverted people, who want to share life stories and experiences with as many people as possible to feel connected and complete.
+Samantha represents the typical Lonely Planet travelers, who love to explore unknown places and have immersive local experiences, which makes her feel connected and capable.

 Why do solo travelers want to find a stranger as their travel buddy?

-On one hand, not everyone enjoys traveling, so it becomes hard to ask families and friends to travel with you.
-The trips will become painful if you don’t share a similar travel mindset.
-On the other hand, It is very common that you don’t have the same schedule as them, so it is usually time consuming to find a suitable time for all of you.
-Finding strangers opens more choices to solo travelers, which is more efficient and flexible.
+On one hand, not everyone enjoys traveling.
+The trips will become painful if travelers don’t share a similar travel mindset with their families and friends.
+On the other hand, It is very common that it’s hard to find a time that works for everybody.
+Finding strangers opens more choices to solo travelers.

 1. No Buddy, No Trip

-For people like Jenny and Ben, finding a suitable travel buddy will make or break the trip.
+For travelers like Jenny and Ben, finding a suitable travel buddy will make or break the trip.
 They might not go if a buddy can’t be found.

 2. Mindset Matters